plus-n-boots/plus-n-boots-bot/readme.md

 ##### CouchDB

-Plus-n-boots uses CouchDB to persist data.
+Tigris-bot uses CouchDB to persist data.
 [Iris Couch](http://www.iriscouch.com/) is a quick, easy and free way to set up a hosted instance if you'd prefer not to have to configure and deploy your own instance.

 ##### GitHub User

 You'll need a GitHub user to write comments.
 You can either use your own account or create a new account to handle this.
-Be aware that currently plus-n-boots doesn't support accounts which have two factor authentication enabled.
+Be aware that currently tigris-bot doesn't support accounts which have two factor authentication enabled.

 If you use your own account then there's no further setup required.
 If you create a new account then you'll need to add this user to any organisations/repositories you want the bot to work on.

 ##### Server

-Plus-n-boots is a Node.js web service which listens for events from GitHub via a webhook.
+Tigris-bot is a Node.js web service which listens for events from GitHub via a webhook.
 The server can be deployed to any platform which can run Node.js.

 There are a few steps required before you can begin running the server:

 Clone the repository.

 ```
-git clone git@github.com:plus-n-boots/plus-n-boots-bot.git
+git clone git@github.com:tigris-bot/tigris-bot.git
-cd plus-n-boots-bot
+cd tigris-bot
 ```

 Install the project dependencies.